 Question: We only have 1 to 5 field sales employees in the mandated states.
 Are we required to do this training?

 Answer: It is your responsibility to ensure that all employees are trained to your company standards and familiar with your company practices.
 If both you and the individual’s former employer use the same unmodified state model training or one of similar substance (for example, shared training provided by a labor union or employer group), you may consider the employee trained.
+Although you may accept the participation in training, there is risk in doing so.
 However, even if the same training is used, may still wish to train all new employees to your standards.

 Question: How is “interactive” training defined in New York?